Enter your e-mail to receive more tips that will improve the success of your website.

 The bottom line is that prepaid contracts are a legitimate purchasing option, but follow these tips to help ensure that you are a smart buyer:

-1. Make sure the hosting company has an established track record.
-For instance, HostMonster has been business for 11 years.
+- Make sure the hosting company has an established track record.
+For instance, BlueHost is a reliable web host that has been in business for 15 years.

 Myth #5: I don’t have web hosting experience so I can’t manage a website.